kilkaVhlebe/Step-by-Dungeon/README.md

 ### For playing

-This game don't have any playable versions.
-In future you isn't need to install this game.
-Couse it's game for your browser.
+You actualy don't need to install the game.
+Play it on [itch.io](https://kilkavhlebe.itch.io/step-by-dungeon)

 ## Running